Origins of the blues: Other African influence

 The historian Sylviane Diouf and ethnomusicologist Gerhard Kubik identify Islamic music as an influence on blues music.
 Diouf notes a striking resemblance between the Islamic call to prayer (originating from Bilal ibn Rabah, a famous Abyssinian African Muslim in the early 7th century) and 19th-century field holler music, noting that both have similar lyrics praising God, melody, note changes, "words that seem to quiver and shake" in the vocal chords, dramatic changes in musical scales, and nasal intonation.
 She attributes the origins of field holler music to African Muslim slaves who accounted for an estimated 30% of African slaves in America.
 According to Kubik, "the vocal style of many blues singers using melisma, wavy intonation, and so forth is a heritage of that large region of West Africa that had been in contact with the Islamic world via the Maghreb since the seventh and eighth centuries."
 There was particularly a significant trans-Saharan cross-fertilization between the musical traditions of the Maghreb and the Sahel.
+Many of the elements that characterise early blues such as the blues Pentatonic scale, "Blue Notes" and Pitch Instability Declamatory and Melismatic Vocals can be found not just in the West African Sahel but all the way in the eastern Sahel in Sudan suggesting cross fertilisation along the Sahel.
+The blues with its origin in the American South has likely evolved as a fusion of an African just intonation scale with European 12-tone musical instruments and harmony.

 There was a difference in the music performed by the predominantly Muslim Sahelian slaves and the predominantly non-Muslim slaves from coastal West Africa and Central Africa.
-The Sahelian Muslim slaves generally favoured wind and string instruments and solo singing, whereas the non-Muslim slaves generally favored drums and group chants.
+The Sahelian Muslim slaves generally favoured wind and string instruments and melismatic solo singing, whereas the non-Muslim slaves generally favored drums and group chants.
 Plantation owners who feared revolt outlawed drums and group chants, but allowed the Sahelian slaves to continue singing and playing their wind and string instruments, which the plantation owners found less threatening.
 Among the instruments introduced by Muslim African slaves were ancestors of the banjo.
 While many were pressured to convert to Christianity, the Sahelian slaves were allowed to maintain their musical traditions, adapting their skills to instruments such as the fiddle and guitar.
 Some were also allowed to perform at balls for slave-holders, allowing the migration of their music across the Deep South.